Warning

 -

-Continue adding your available tooling to the Tool Library.
-Select OK when finished to save the updated tooling list and to close the Manage Tool Library window.
+Continue adding your available tool to the Tool Library.
+Select OK when finished to save the updated tool list and to close the Manage Tool Library window.

 More Information¶